WorldBank-Transport/angular-mopa/README.md

     grunt

 This will build the source code into a folder named `dist` within your project root.
 The content of the `dist` folder can be server using your favorite web server as a simple static content.

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+If you getting errors when building try install some build dependancies by running:

+    npm install grunt-karma karma karma-phantomjs-launcher karma-jasmine jasmine-core phantomjs-prebuilt --save-dev

 Running `grunt test` will run the unit tests with karma.

+This project was generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.